efejzic/Retail-Analytics/README.md

 Source: https://www.kaggle.com/datasets/iamsouravbanerjee/customer-shopping-trends-dataset/

-**Analysis**
+🔹 **Analysis using SQL** 🔹

 _What strategy do you recommend the store puts in place to attract more female customers?_

-First we evaluate the demographic statistics of our shoppers.
+In order to answer this question, we have to evaluate the demographic statistics of our shoppers.

 Male and Female Comparison